 What other yachting jobs are there?

 There are 3 main categories of other roles on board in addition to being a stewardess.
 They are the Deck crew, the Engineering team and the Chefs.
 So there’s a good amount of variety on board.

-You can work year-round but I prefer to take seasonal contracts and have time off in between them.
+You can work year-round and accrue about 4 weeks leave.
+Although I prefer to take seasonal contracts and have time off in between the seasons.
 I typically have between 2 and 4 months off a year to travel and catch up with friends and family at home.

 Personally, I love the Caribbean islands.
 There’s something so magical and cool about them.
-They each have their own style and culture and I absolutely love trying the local food and beer!
+Each island has its own style and culture and I absolutely love trying the local food and beer!

 What about the best place you have been on a boat?

 The Italian and French Rivera is hard to beat.
 They are so glamorous and beautiful and there’s always something to see and do there.
 It’s hard to pinpoint my absolute favourite because there are just so many!
 I’ve been lucky enough to work on some boats that have travelled all over the globe.